Nonye2K3/chia/Beta-1.4-k=32-or-larger-work-around.md

 export CHIA_ROOT=~/.chia/beta1.0b4
 ```

 And now you can go back to plotting and farming.
 You may want to add `export CHIA_ROOT=~/.chia/beta1.0b4` to your .bashrc or .zshrc.
-When you upgrade you will need to unset the $CHIA_ROOT environment variable.
+When you upgrade you will need to unset the $CHIA_ROOT environment variable with `export CHIA_ROOT=""` and remove it from your .bashrc or .zshrc

 If you experienced the memory leak, you should run `chia-check-plots` to make sure all of your plots are valid.